aresponses/aresponses/README.md

 The repeat argument permits a route to be used multiple times.

-If you want to just blanket mock a service, without concern for how many times its called you could set repeat to a large number and not call `aresponses.assert_plan_strictly_followed` or `arespones.assert_no_unused_routes`.
+If you want to just blanket mock a service, without concern for how many times its called, you could set repeat to a large number and not call `aresponses.assert_plan_strictly_followed` or `arespones.assert_no_unused_routes`.